Abortion: The Slaughter of the Innocent Part 1

 Please notice the line that clearly states ". . .
 I will not give a woman a pessary to cause an abortion."
 Clearly then, as I stated earlier, medical professionals who perform, or assist in, an abortion, are in direct violation of their own creed.
 Could this possibly be one of the reasons why some of them now even refuse to recognize the oath; that is, because they know that they have no intentions of fully keeping it?

 Every four years, as mandated by the U.S. Constitution and the laws of the United States, the people of America elect a new president.
 At the time that Roe v.
 Wade became the law of the land, Richard M. Nixon was the president of the USA.
 He was forced to resign in August of 1974, due to the Watergate scandal, at which time Gerald Ford, then the vice president, became the new president.
-From that time until today, there have been nine four-year presidential cycles; yet in spite of the fact that thirty-six years have passed, Roe v.
-Wade has never been overturned, and we should wonder why this is so.
+From that time until 2022, there were twelve four-year presidential cycles.
+Yet in spite of the fact that forty-eight years passed, Roe v.
+Wade was not overturned until June of 2022.

 As is common knowledge within the United States, the issue of abortion has repeatedly played a central role, and has had a very direct effect, on who becomes the next president of the United States.
 Would-be presidents know that if they want to assume the office of the president, they must win the support of their constituents, whether they are pro-lifers, or else pro-abortionists.
 Concerning the more conservative Republican Party, this has usually meant taking a strong stand against abortion.
 As recent American history reveals, it was because George W. Bush catered to the Christian Right, and came out against abortion, embryonic stem cell research and same-sex "marriages", that he won the presidential race in 2000, and then again in 2004, in spite of the fact that he dragged the United States into the illegal Iraq War, based on deception and lies.

-However, as I explain in the four-part series "Obama, McCain And The Bush Legacy", despite their high expectations, even after eight years of the Bush Administration, Christians in America are saddened to see that abortions still occur on a daily basis throughout the country.
-Furthermore, soon a much more liberal president, who has tried to straddle the fence regarding abortion, and who has in fact done nothing which opposes abortion, will be moving into the White House.
-I am of course referring to President-elect Barack Hussein Obama.
+However, as I explain in the four-part series "Obama, McCain and the Bush Legacy", despite their high expectations, even after eight years of the Bush Administration, Christians in America were saddened to see that abortions still occurred on a daily basis throughout the country.
+Furthermore, soon a much more liberal president, who tried to straddle the fence regarding the issue of abortion, and who in fact did nothing which opposes abortion, moved into the White House.
+I am of course referring to Barack Hussein Obama.
 To clarify what I mean, please consider the following data regarding Mr. Obama:

 2. He voted against prohibiting minors from crossing state lines in order to obtain an abortion.